 HMRC’s High Net Worth Unit

-HMRC’s High Net Worth Unit (HNWU) is a specialist division established in 2009 to deal with taxpayers who have wealth in excess of £20 million.
-HMRC uses details from tax returns and other public information databases to identify some 6,200 of the country’s highest taxpayers.
-In certain circumstances, HMRC will also handle family members connected to a high net worth individual from within the HNWU.
+HMRC’s High Net Worth Unit (HNWU) was established in 2009 to deal with taxpayers who have wealth in excess of £20 million.
+HMRC uses details from tax returns and other public information databases to identify almost 6,200 of the country’s taxpayers who are handled by the HNWU.
+In certain circumstances HMRC will also handle family members connected to a high net worth individual from within the HNWU.